ratanparai/blog-sources/_posts/2019-11-27-part-1-mvc-application.md

 Now run the application by pressing <kbd>F5</kbd> on `VSCode` *or* running the command `dotnet run` from *terminal*.
 Then go the Catalog page by clicking Catalog navbar and test our new Catalog `CRUD`.

 Congratulation, you have successfully created a `ASP.NET Core MVC` Web Application.
+The source code for today's tutorial can be found in [GitHub - eCommerce-microservices-tutorial: part-1](https://github.com/ratanparai/eCommerce-microservices-tutorial/tree/part-1)